Updated to include the reaction from E&S Consultancy Ltd.

 Kočner’s daughter was married to Ellul, a lawyer, but the two are now divorced.

-Ellul and Schranz are no longer directors of these companies, which were liquidated at the end of 2016.
+Ellul and Schranz are no longer directors of these companies, one of which was liquidated at the end of 2016.

 Kuciak’s murder shocked the small central European country and highlighted public concerns about corruption.